wp-plugins/gpx2chart/readme.txt

 * subtitle \-\> The text below the title (on the right).
 If not set it contains start- and end- datetime of the gpx-file.
 * maxelem \-\> Overwrite this value if you have large GPX files with many trackpoints.
 This reduces the array-size of the data embedded and increases the rendering time.
 * debug \-\> If this is present the PHP-module put some more information into the HTML-file
+* speed \-\> allows as value: 'speed', 'pace' or 'speed pace' to define what will be displayed.
+If not defined only speed will be displayed

 == Frequently Asked Questions ==